There’s no way around the wilderness.

 So, if you’re not presently having a wilderness experience, you’re bound to have one coming up or know someone who is.

-Because the wilderness experience can come with the feelings of depression, exhaustions, being spiritually and emotionally drained and being down right devastated.
+The wilderness experience comes with the feelings of depression, exhaustion, being spiritually and emotionally drained and being downright devastated.

 If you’ve been through a series of devastating traumas and losses in the last several years, if your natural cheerful optimism has waned, if you have questions you wouldn’t dare to ask your own Pastor for fear of being seen as faithless, this article is for you.

-Whether you’ve been in the wilderness for a while and you’re looking for an exit strategy, or you want to be better prepared to help someone else through their experience, this article will help you navigate the terrain and avoiding some of the pit falls and stumbling blocks.
+Whether you’re looking for an exit strategy, or you want to help someone else through their experience, this article will help you navigate the terrain and avoiding some of the pitfalls and stumbling blocks.

 - How you get into the Wilderness